joshukraine/dotfiles/README.md

 My Dotfiles for macOS
 =====================

 These are the dotfiles I use on my MacBook Pro, currently running El Capitan.
-They are geared primarily for Ruby on Rails development using Zsh (via [Oh-My-Zsh](http://ohmyz.sh/)), Vim, and Tmux.
+They are geared primarily for Ruby-based web development using Zsh (via [Oh-My-Zsh](http://ohmyz.sh/)), Vim, and Tmux.
 Also included is my [iTerm2](https://www.iterm2.com/) profile.

 Mac Bootstrap Script